Aquanty/rtd-hgs/docs/source/index.rst

 #. **aecl_ne_file** Name of the file which contains the element
    incidences and material property numbers for the AECL Motif mesh.

-AECL Motif grid element material numbers are mapped onto the existing **HydroGeoSphere** mesh.
+| AECL Motif grid element material numbers are mapped onto the existing
+  **HydroGeoSphere** mesh.
 The mapping is performed based on the proximity of **HydroGeoSphere** and AECL Motif element centroids.
 Once the material numbers have been mapped, zones should be chosen and appropriate material properties should be assigned.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Random K field from FGEN
+| **Random K field from FGEN**
 | ``Scope .grok``